oopsypoo/openAIApps/README.md

                           _Ability to understand images, in addition to all other GPT-4 Turbo capabilties.
 Returns a maximum of 4,096 output tokens.
 This is a preview model version and not suited yet for production traffic_

 **DALL-E**
-DALL-E v3 - I will see if I can update to this version
+DALL-E v3 - I will see if I can update to this version.
+Updated to version 3, But now I can't use EDIT or VARIATIONS..but I can see that the pics are "good".

 **Assistant API**
 Haven't tried yet.
 Can be interesting.

 **TTS**
-Will not update or do more here for the time being
+Will not update or do more here for the time being.
+I've allready tried using TTS via "Microsoft.CognitiveServices.Speech".
+I think this one is cooler.
+More voices/dialects from all over the world.
+Narrowed it down to English, Norwegian and Tagalog.
+But if I'm right OpenAI offers a way so that you do not have to use this.
+Which is good.
+See source SpeechSynthesis.cs.

 **GPTs**
 Somehing to look into in the future?
 See their quotes below: